Tellios/ncmd/docs/alias-commands.md

   - name: foo
     # Working directory can also be injected into the command
     cmd: bar ${cwd}
+  - name: my-command
+    cmd: do stuff
+    # Aliases also have an optional field to provide some help text which will be displayed when displaying alias help.
+    description: This is my description
 ```

 With the file above you can then invoke aliases like this: